Little Tunny

 How to Fish for Little Tunny

-Best bait: Jigs, Spoons.
+Best bait: Small Jigs.

 Technique: Casting.